gamtiq/amd-view-plugin/README.md

      the default value is `'html'`
 * `directiveTag` - Array, String - No - name(s) of tags that should be parsed and processed as dependency directives;
      the default value is `['link', 'x-link']`
+* `dontAddFileExt` - RegExp, String, null - regular expression or string defining such expression that should be used to filter names for which default file extension (defined by `defaultExt` or `defaultInclusionExt` setting) should not be added;
+     if regular expression test for a name results to `true`, addition of default file extension will be skipped;
+     the default value is `null` (filter is not used)
 * `findTag` - Function - No - function that should be used to find next tag which can represent the dependency directive;
      the function takes three parameters: the text, start position for search and the settings object;
      the function should return an object with the following fields: